hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

-* `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
-By default, this is 40000 (about 40 GB).
+* `disk_cache` (string) - The cache mode to use for disk.
+Allowed values values include any of "writethrough", "writeback", "none", "unsafe" or "directsync".

+* `disk_image` (boolean) - Packer defaults to building from an ISO file, this parameter controls whether the ISO URL supplied is actually a bootable QEMU image.
+When this value is set to true, the machine will clone the source, resize it according to `disk_size` and boot the image.

 * `disk_interface` (string) - The interface to use for the disk.
 Allowed values include any of "ide," "scsi" or "virtio."
 Note also that any boot commands or kickstart type scripts must have proper adjustments for resulting device names.
 The Qemu builder uses "virtio" by default.

-* `disk_cache` (string) - The cache mode to use for disk.
-Allowed values values include any of "writethrough", "writeback", "none", "unsafe" or "directsync".
+* `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
+By default, this is 40000 (about 40 GB).

 * `floppy_files` (array of strings) - A list of files to place onto a floppy disk that is attached when the VM is booted.
 This is most useful